 The specialization section of the program enables you to deepen your knowledge and skills concerning the methods and technologies in the sub-areas of information systems management, computer science and economics.
-During the first three semesters you can choose compulsory elective modules from a number of study fields which you can combine to create a thematic focus.
+During the first three semesters you can choose compulsory elective modules from a number of study fields (currently in German) which you can combine to create a thematic focus.
 A study field combines modules offered by a number of academic chairs into a single area of thematic focus, enabling students to specialize in a technical area and thus develop a professional profile.

 The specialization section of the program is divided into the following areas: